What is CFA vs FRM

 The Chartered Financial Analyst (CFA) is the most respected investment credential in the world and it is offered by the CFA Institute.
-The curriculum, format of examination, evaluation, awarding of charter is performed by CFA Institute.
+The curriculum, format of examination, evaluation, awarding of the charter is performed by CFA Institute.

-With the rapid changes in the finance industry worldwide there is a need in professionals who manage risk, money and investment to obtain globally standardized up-to-date knowledge and FRM aims to fill that gap.
+With the rapid changes in the finance industry worldwide there is a need in professionals who manage risk, money, and investment to obtain globally standardized up-to-date knowledge and FRM aims to fill that gap.

 To Enroll for CFA level 1 the candidate should